shane51/AndroidStartupKit/README.md

 ### Code Analysis tools

-The following code analysis tools are set up on this project:
+The following status analysis tools are set up on this project:

 * [PMD](https://pmd.github.io/): It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
 See [this project's PMD ruleset](config/quality/pmd/pmd-ruleset.xml).